prashantgangwar25-7/Yo-App/README.md

 A real-time Chat App named 'Yo!'
 > (informal way of greeting someone)

-It helps you to do conversations with people who have registered on the App.
+It helps you converse with people who have registered on the App.
 It has Register / Login / Logout functionality.

 Built with the help of React, Node.js, Express, Socket.io, REST APIs, MongoDB